 Ph.D., University of Texas at Dallas

 Dr. Li is an Assistant Professor in Operations Management at Rutgers University.
 His research interests focus on supply chain management and managerial behaviors.
-His research has appeared in Management Science, Manufacturing and Service Operations Management, Production and Operations Management and Strategic Management Journal, among others.
+His research has appeared in Management Science, Manufacturing and Service Operations Management, Production and Operations Management, and Strategic Management Journal, among others.
 He is a Senior Editor for Production and Operations Management, and an Associate Editor for Decision Sciences Journal.

 Research Interests: Supply Chain Management; Manager Behavior; Decision Making With Incomplete Information